The 5 Best Christian Books of All Time

 • It can be challenging for new believers and non-Christians because of the advanced theological discussions present in the book

-• Starts strong but the remainder is just a collection of thoughts with no applications
+• It starts strong, but the remainder is just a collection of thoughts with no applications

 The Case for Christ by Lee Strobel

-The Case for Christ (1998) is written by Lee Strobel, an American author, and former investigative journalist.
-It is an interesting read not only because of how the questions against Christianity are answered but also because of the background of the writer himself.
+The Case for Christ (1998) is written by Lee Strobel, an American author and former investigative journalist.
+It is an interesting read not only because of how the questions against Christianity are answered but also because of the writer’s background.
 Lee Strobel is a former skeptic.
-The book is a summary of Strobel’s interview with Evangelical Christian scholars about Christianity.
+The book is a summary of Strobel’s interviews with Evangelical Christian scholars about Christianity.

-It attempts to dig deep into issues that surround Christianity and the truth behind Jesus Christ.
-It presents a counter-argument against those who challenged the deity of Jesus.
-The book presents historical evidence, documentary records, and other accounts to prove the authenticity, and reliability of the New Testament.
+It attempts to dig deep into issues surrounding Christianity and the truth behind Jesus Christ.
+It presents a counterargument against those who challenged Jesus’s deity.
+The book presents historical evidence, documentary records, and other accounts to prove the authenticity and reliability of the New Testament.

 Pros: